ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 BlockService layer, and content type is checked at the Unixfs layer, as the blocks get assembled into an actual files.
 That should cover gateway usage.

-#### Allow block items
+#### Allow (or negated) rules

-Block items can be prepended by `+`, signaling that they are to be allowed and triumphing over other negative entries.
-Implementations should check first if items have been allowed, before processing blocking rules.
+Block items can be prepended by `+`, that items matching the rule are to be allowed rather than blocked.

+This can be used to undo existing rules, but also to add concrete exceptions to wider rules.
+Order matters, and Allow rules must come AFTER other existing rules.

+Implementations should parse rules in general, and match them in inverse order as they appear in the denylist, so an explicit Allow rule will be evaluated before previously defined Deny rules, and can return non-blocked status for an item before further processing.

 Examples:

 ```
+/ipfs/QmecDgNqCRirkc3Cjz9eoRBNwXGckJ9WvTdmY16HP88768/photo*
++/ipfs/QmecDgNqCRirkc3Cjz9eoRBNwXGckJ9WvTdmY16HP88768/photo123.jpg
 /mime/*
 +/mime/text/plain
-/ipfs/<cid>/photo*
-+/ipfs/<cid>/photo123.jpg
++/ipns/my.domain
+/ipns/my.domain
 ```

-#### Negative block items

-Block items can be prepended `-`, signaling that they undo a block item found previously on the list.
-This allows to remove entries from a list by just negating them in an append-only fashion.
+In this example, `/ipns/my.domain` stays blocked because the deny rule happens after the allow one.

 #### Hint list